tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

    with numerical values rounded to the nearest second decimal.

-{% include note.html content="We recommend that you set this script to run periodically so that your Hyper-V servers are synced on a daily basis and the data is up to date.
+{% include note.html content="We recommend that you set this script to run periodically so that your servers are synced on a daily basis and the data is up to date.
 Here is an [example]( https://docs.microsoft.com/en-us/windows/desktop/taskschd/daily-trigger-example--scripting-) of a scripting task in PowerShell that runs daily."%}